ScryEngineering/scrygroup.com/content/blog-posts/2019-06-28/A_day_in_the_life_of_a_package_maintainer.md

 ---
-title: A day in the life of a package maintainer
+title: "A day in the life of a package maintainer"
 date: "2019-06-28"
 tags:
     - dependency-management